clav64/LenovoLegionToolkit/README.md

 > [!IMPORTANT]
+> This project is neither endorsed nor affiliated with the orignal project by Bartosz, or Lenovo.
+I am forking a copy for my own preservation only.
+It's as good as abandonned.

 > _Archived on July 24, 2025, This project is no longer actively maintained._
 >
 > Thank you to everyone who supported, used, contributed to, and shared this project.
 It's been an amazing journey watching it grow among Legion users.